ice-csic-astroexotic/ML-Poppyns/pypopsyn/simulator/magneto_rotational_physics/magneto-thermal_evol_curves/SLy4_dip-tor_heavy-envelope/README.md

 # Information on the magneto-thermal evolution simulations

-For the magneto-thermal simulations the following set-up was employed:
+For the magneto-thermal simulations in `SLy4_dip-tor_heavy-envelope` the following set-up was employed:
 1. The equation of state is SLy4 with a NS mass of 1.4 Msun and radius of 11.74 km.
 2. The impurity parameter in the pasta layer is fixed to 100.
 For the impurity in the outer and inner crust (excluding the pasta layer), the fits of Carreau et al. (2020) have been used (see Figure 5 in that paper).